25 Facts You Learned in School That Are No Longer True

 Napoleon Bonaparte wasn’t that short

 He was actually about average height for his time—approximately 5 feet 7 inches—but cartoons published in England depicted him as short, according to a 2016 column by Tristin Hopper in the Canadian newspaper the National Post.
 When he died, the people present said he measured 5 feet 2 inches, but that was because of a difference between French and British units of measurement.
 However, he had already been depicted for years as a small, petty, childish person in British cartoons.
+Here are more favorite facts you’ve always believed that are totally false.

 You have more than five senses

 The big five—touch, taste, smell, sight, and hearing—are our most basic senses, but we’re taking in information through a wealth of other mechanisms.
 Proprioception tells us where our bodies are in space, allowing us to stay balanced, according to Live Science.
 Kinesthetic receptors detect stretching in muscles and tendons, which helps us keep track of our various body parts.
 We also have receptors to keep track of how much oxygen is flowing through our arteries.
-Find out the 51 “facts” everyone believes that are actually false.

 Your tongue doesn’t have a taste map